 The Massanutten Resort is entertaining for children in many ways.
 The resort is massive and has an enormous waterpark with both indoor and outdoor pools and waterslides.
 The other side of the property has all the adventure park stuff.
 There’s one main zip line, a tube slide, an adventure climbing course, and climbing wall.
 It also has great restaurants (two words: skillet s’mores) and awesome views from the top of the ski lift.
 In the summer, there are biking courses for intense bikers and ski hills in the winter.

 Visiting Shenandoah National Park

-We stated one night at the Skyline Resort which is at the highest point on Skyland Drive.
+We stayed one night at the Skyland Resort which is at the highest point on Skyline Drive.
 There’s a restaurant there that serves special dishes unique to the Shenandoah Valley.
 The meals were local food, and blackberries were a lot more common that anywhere I had ever been before.
 So, for my dessert I had the blackberry ice cream pie which I thought was delicious.
 Afterwards, we saw a spectacular sunset view that was the perfect ending to our trip.